MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

   print(f"Session status: {session.details.status}")
   ```
-  At this point, the session only exists in the client and you see that the status is **None**.
-You need to create the session in the service.
+  At this point, the session only exists on the client, and you can see that the status is **None**.
+To view the status of the session, you also need to create the session in the service.

 2. To **create** a session in the service, you can use `workspace.open_session(session)` or `session.open()`.